 Will this work?
 Probably not.
 At least in the United States, we’ve been notoriously hesitant to regulate tech companies.
 But sometimes it’s important to at least discuss regulation, in order to reframe the basic terms of the conversation.
 Digital tools offer a lot of wonderful services to users.
 They do so not because users and producers have identical incentives, but because users can form contracts: we trade our attention and privacy.
 In return, we receive services.

 As in any contract, there’s a balance of power.
 If the architecture of today’s web is any indication, that balance is skewed toward the designers.
-Unless we want to keep pinging around like Skinner’s pigeons (or like poor Michael S), it’s worth paying a little more attention to those whom our attention pays.Make a donation
+Unless we want to keep pinging around like Skinner’s pigeons (or like poor Michael S), it’s worth paying a little more attention to those whom our attention pays.Support Aeon: make a one-off donation